intel/vscode-oneapi-devcloud-connector/README.md

 VSCode extension for connection to Intel oneAPI DevCloud.

 ***
-This extension makes it easy to connect and work with Devcloud with vscode.
+This extension simplifies connection to DevCloud with VSCode.

+Current way of connection requires manual work of creating tunnel to compute node to use VSCode: https://devcloud.intel.com/oneapi/documentation/connect-with-vscode/

+The extension automates this process and creates tunnel by one command.

 ***

 ## Prerequisites:
+Extension supports OS Windows and Linux Ubuntu (tested platforms).

+Direct access to Internet required.

+Extension also supports access via proxy, but this feature is not working because currently tunnel creating via proxy is not supported by DevCloud.

+Work through VPN is not supported.
+Switch off VPN on the host machine (i.e. that you use for connection to DevCloud).

+### Windows ssh setup
 1. Install VSCode and Remote-SSH extension
-3. Install Cygwin to the C:\cygwin64 folder: https://devcloud.intel.com/oneapi/documentation/connect-with-ssh-windows-cygwin/
+2. Install Cygwin to the C:\cygwin64 folder: https://devcloud.intel.com/oneapi/documentation/connect-with-ssh-windows-cygwin/
+   Automated installation is recommended.
+Make sure that ssh.exe and nc.exe are present in /cygwin64/bin folder.
-4. Get account for DevCloud and setup ssh config file and ssh.exe Cygwin client into Remote-SSH extension: https://devcloud.intel.com/oneapi/documentation/connect-with-vscode/
+3. Get account for DevCloud and setup ssh config file and ssh.exe Cygwin client into Remote-SSH extension: https://devcloud.intel.com/oneapi/documentation/connect-with-vscode/

+### Linux ssh setup
+1. Install VSCode and Remote-SSH extension
+2. Get account for DevCloud and setup ssh config file: https://devcloud.intel.com/oneapi/documentation/connect-with-vscode/

+### Check connection to DevCloud login node
+To be sure that your ssh setup is correct, open terminal (Cygwin terminal on Windows / bash terminal on Linux) and run "ssh devcloud" command.

-5. Install from VSIX DevCloud connection extension
+### Install from VSIX DevCloud connection extension

 ![image](https://github.com/intel-innersource/frameworks.ide.vscode.extensions.oneapi-devcloud-connect/assets/40661523/76a41d80-d8d6-11eb-92f4-eb060ca845c9)

 >At this time the extension supports Windows host with direct Internet access(VPN must be turned off